 This ritual, more than 100 years old, for sure not for everyone.
-I have seen some trance rituals in Java island, so I’m a bit curious to see it in Bali too.
-Balinese believe that stabbing themselves in the neck and chest with dagger called “keris” without drawing a drop of blood (can you imagine that it’s possible?) helps to achieve harmony between humans, nature and God.
+I have seen some trance rituals on Java island, so I’m a bit curious to see it in Bali too.
+Balinese believe that stabbing themselves in the neck and chest with a dagger called “keris” without drawing a drop of blood (can you imagine that it’s possible?) helps to achieve harmony between humans, nature, and God.
 The ritual not only brings villagers closer to God, it also helps give them a sense of community.
-All preparation, ceremonies and ritual itself takes all day long.
-Find out more about this Balinese ritual or take a look to this video.
+All preparation, ceremonies, and ritual itself take all day long.
+Find out more about this Balinese ritual or take a look at this video.

 - Place: Petilan Pengerebongan temple, Kesiman, Denpasar, Bali

-- Best place to stay near Denpasar would be Sanur area (to stay in capital of island not the best choice).
-I have stayed in couple hotels in Sanur – you can check above my experience there.
+- The best place to stay near Denpasar would be the Sanur area (to stay in the capital of the island, not the best choice).
+I have stayed in a couple of hotels in Sanur – you can check above my experience there.

 Kid’s transition to the adult’s world sacred ceremony – “Usaba Dangsil”

-When I saw girl’s pictures from Bungaya village (one of the oldest village in Bali) during Usaba Dangsil ceremony – I understood that it is something that I haven’t seen yet in Bali.
-It’s not only about different local people ritual clothing but as well about activities they do for this ceremony.
+When I saw girl’s pictures from Bungaya village (one of the oldest villages in Bali) during the Usaba Dangsil ceremony – I understood that it is something that I haven’t seen yet in Bali.
+It’s not only about different local people’s ritual clothing but as well about activities they do for this ceremony.
 Boys and girls (hundreds of them) have to follow many rituals, which shows that they became grownups.
-Beside all rituals are build 7 giant pillars (which symbolize welfare and protection) and with all villagers help transported to the certain place.
+Beside all rituals are built 7 giant pillars (which symbolize welfare and protection) and with all villagers help transported to a certain place.
 This unique main ritual held only every 12-14 years!
-Last time it was in August, 2016.
-But until the end of April, 2017 you can still see special performances.
-You can read more about this ceremony here and watch a short video from event in 2016.
+The last time it was in August 2016.
+You can read more about this ceremony here and watch a short video from the event in 2016.

 - Place: Bungaya village in Karangasem, Bali

-- Time: Every 12-14 years.
-Until the end of April, 2017, every full and dark moon from 10 am you can see special performances.
+- Time: Every 12-14 years, every full and dark moon from 10 am you can see special performances.

 - Note: if you want to visit this event, you should follow some rules.